alexander-winkler/nlatepic/README.md

-Currently, the data is stored in a simple `csv` file (`works.csv`) that can be viewed on github or downloaded and viewed in libreoffice Calc or Excel.
-I am still trying to find out which categories are useful in order to efficiently describe the texts in the corpus.
+Currently, the data is stored and maintained in a simple `json` file (`works.json`).
+I am still working on a viable JSON Schema to describe the data with a sufficient degree of complexity.
 I try to add authority file ids to the authors and bibliographic ids to the prints in order to make them more easily retrievable.

 The bibliographic references use the Zotero citation keys from the collection mentioned above.